 Unfortunately, most entrepreneurs don't see it this way.

 As a result, many of them aren’t healthy and are on the edge of physical and mental exhaustion.

 But it doesn’t have to be like that...

 5 Practical Tips To Build The Right Mindset

 If you want to change, and start taking care of your mental game, let me give you some advice:

 Build your emotional intelligence – Listen to The Entrepreneur Alphabet, episode 5, E for Emotional Intelligence, where I talk about it in more detail

 Start from ground zero: work on your breathing.
 Just as the best athletes pay attention to the way they breathe, you must learn to do the same as an entrepreneur.
 When you do, you’ll quiet your mind, deal with pressure better, become more efficient, and be healthier overall.

 Develop your grit.
-I dedicated episode 7, G for Grit to it
+I dedicated episode 7 of The Entrepreneur Alphabet, G for Grit to this topic.

-Hire a coach, like me, because nobody says you have to do it by yourself.
+Hire an entrepreneur coach, like myself, because nobody says you have to do it by yourself.
 Read this page if you want to understand how I can help.